2025 OPAA Fall Training

 September 18th and 19th, 2025

-The OPAA Fall Training is once again in Cleveland at the Crowne Plaza on Playhouse Square and will include presentations on oral fluid evidence in DUID cases; prosecuting a capital case in Ohio; challenges posed by autism spectrum disorder (ASD) individuals; sexual assault case study; and crash reconstruction case study.
+The OPAA Fall Training will include presentations on oral fluid evidence in DUID cases; prosecuting a capital case in Ohio; challenges posed by autism spectrum disorder (ASD) individuals; sexual assault case study; and crash reconstruction case study.
 We will also provide Professional Conduct sessions on Friday morning which will include a “hate crime” presentation from Phil Bogdanoff and the Disciplinary Counsel will be with us to talk about their misconduct cases so far in 2025.

 We hope you will join us!